 A student or a group intending to compete in the competition can meet with mentors regarding preparation of proposals.
 Business plans for a manufacturing and/or technical business are developed.
-The format of the business plan is open except that it must include basic information of the participants, an executive summary of no more than five pages, and an estimation of commercial applicability and market size.
+Applications must be submitted online.

 e5 (formerly known as KEY) Program